ropensci/roweb3/content/champions/files/champions_template.md

 [] I want to submit a package to rOpenSci's peer review process.
 _Describe your project in a maximum of 200 words.
 Provide a link to github or gitlab repository for the package_

+   Upload agreement document. _If you want to work on a package, but you are not the author or co-maintainer, please add a document (an email printed as PDF) from the author/maintainer where they express their agreement with your project._

 [] I want to be part of the review process as a reviewer.
 _Describe the topics you can review in a maximun of 200 words_